sgh185/sgh185.github.io/_pages/about.md

 transformations, operating systems, computer architecture, and the intersection of different layers of the systems stack.
-I'm currently working on programming models and compilation support for coarse-grained reconfigurable arrays (CGRAs).
+I'm currently working on programming models and compilation support for energy-minimal coarse-grained reconfigurable arrays (CGRAs).

 I graduated from Northwestern University with a bachelor's degree in computer science, where I focused my studies on computer systems.